lanistor/react-keeper/README.md

 # React-Flex-Router
   A routing library of React, but more than router.
   React-Router is a great product, we learned a lot from it.
 But we truely faced many problems that React-Router doesn't resolve in real using, especially in mobile APPs.
   We did a lot to let React-Flex-Router fit mobile APPs, such as `Pages Cache`, `Scroll Memory`.
-  We add small component support, to let you project fit more flexible WEB or mobile APPs.
   We create a lot of flexible ways, so you can config the router more simplely.
   And more...
 ## Docs
   [Route Component](docs/Route.md)         - (How to config route component)
   [Link Component](docs/Link.md)           - (How to config Link component)
   [Filter](docs/Filter.md)                 - (How to use filters)
-  [FlexComponent](docs/FlexComponent.md)   - (How to config path of route)
   [RouteMapping](docs/RouteMapping.md)     - (How to config path of route)

 ## Usage